 There are reported to be 184 Buddhist centers in Los Angeles County with a combined estimated total of 91,700 adherents.
 Buddhism was introduced into Los Angeles County in the early 20th Century by Japanese immigrants.
 The first Buddhist temple in Los Angeles was established in 1905 as Southern California Buddhist Church located on Jackson Street.
 Its first resident minister was the Rev. Koyu Uchida.
 In 1917, the church changed its name to Hongwanji Buddhist Church of Los Angeles and moved to Yamato Hall.
 In 1925, a new temple was built at Central Avenue and First Street and, 15 years later, the temple name changed to Los Angeles Hompa Hongwanji Buddhist Temple.
 In 1969 a newly-constructed replacement temple opened at 815 East First Street.
 It is directly associated with the temple Nishi Hongwanji-ha, a UNESCO World Heritage Site in Kyoto, Japan.

 According to Dr. Diana Eck, Professor of Comparative Religion and Indian Studies at Harvard University, Los Angeles, with its Thai, Korean, Sri Lankan, Vietnamese, Zen, Chinese, and Japanese Buddhist communities, has become the most complex Buddhist city in the world.

-The Hsi Lai Temple (photo at top of page), located in the hills of Hacienda Heights, California, at 3456 Glenmark Drive, was inaugurated in November 1988 and is reported to be the largest Buddhist monastery in the Western Hemisphere.
+The Hsi Lai Temple (photo above), located in the hills of Hacienda Heights at 3456 Glenmark Drive, was inaugurated in November 1988 and is reported to be the largest Buddhist monastery in the Western Hemisphere.
 It is affiliated with the Taiwanese Buddhist organization, Fo Guang Shan.